dvdbisong/dvdbisong.github.io/_posts/2019-04-22-working-with-keras-gcp.md

 date: 2019-04-22 11:29:00 +00:00
 category: Writings
 comments: false
-excerpt: "This workshop shows how to build Keras models on GCP Notebook Instances."
+excerpt: "This workshop shows how to build Keras models on GCP Notebook Instances.
+The Keras Model is the core of a Keras programme.
+A Model is constructed, compiled, trained and evaluated using their respective training and evaluation datasets.
+Upon satisfactory evaluation, the model is used to make predictions on previously unseen data."
 permalink: /working-with-keras-gcp/
 ---